Advice and Tales from the Expat and Tourist Community in Jordan

 I think it’s really funny when people ask me that.
 When I first moved out here, people always in America always used to tell to “Stay safe.”
 Hands down, America is way more dangerous.
 Jordan is completely safe.
 The number of times I’ve left my stuff in places (like cafes) and not had to worry about people stealing it, it’s alot.
 I worried about that kind of stuff way more in college.
 Theft is not a thing I’ve had in my mind.
 Not that it doesn’t happen; it’s a big city.
 But it’s very rare.

-What are some of your insider tips and tricks to having the best time in Jordan?
+What are Some of Your Insider Tips and Tricks for having the Best Time in Jordan?

 I get the impression a lot from people who haven’t been in Jordan alot that they think Jordanians are really grumpy.
 And they’re not.
 Like Americans are way grumpier people than Jordanians are, but sometimes Jordanians have a natural frown(don’t know how to describe it) when they’re walking, and I think people who haven’t been here assume that they these people are unfriendly.
 It’s not true, Jordanians are super friendly and engaging and the number of times a random Jordanian has helped me in the street I can’t even count.